 Related work

 Small animal imaging is an important tool in several disciplines such as drug development and translational cancer research.
-The most significant among the clear advantages of imaging is that functional information at molecular and cellular levels can be measured in an intact, living system.
-During his stage in the Medical Imaging Lab of the Gregorio Marañon Hospital (IISGM) Dr. Lage developed several of these systems including complete PET, PECT/CT and SPECT systems for rodent imaging.
+The most significant among the clear advantages of imaging is that functional information at the molecular and cellular levels can be measured in an intact, living system.
+During his stage in the Medical Imaging Lab of the Gregorio Maranon Hopsital (IISGM) Dr Lage developed several of these systems including complete PET, PECT/CT and SPECT systems for rodent imaging.

 Related links